-A moped up to 50cc can be ridden on L-plates by a person of 16 years and older, who holds a UK driving licence and who has passed a CBT (Compulsory Basic Training) test.
-A scooter of up to 125cc can be ridden by anyone of 17 years of age, again after passing a CBT test.
+A scooter up to 50cc can be ridden on L-plates by a person of 16 years and older, who holds a UK driving licence and who has passed CBT (Compulsory Basic Training).
+A bike of up to 125cc can be ridden by anyone of 17 years of age, again after successfully completing CBT.

 Safety is the single most important thing to consider when riding a moped or scooter.
 Set out below is a series of key pointers to help keep you safe whilst out and about on your scooter or moped.

 - Safety is paramount – always be responsible for your own safety and that of others